Bayesian Sparse Vector Autoregressive Switching Models with Application to Human Gesture Phase Segmentation

-We show on simulated data how our model is able to detect sparse \VAR structure across hidden switching regimes as well estimate contemporaneous dependencies and conduct model selection between the simpler \HMM and the more flexible \HSMM model.
-Applied to the gesture phase data, we show that our unsupervised model is well able to classify states as active and resting, improving upon the analogous \HMM model, as well as estimating interpretable \VAR structures with differing levels of sparsity across the states.
-Further, our model also successfully characterises and predicts a new video, corresponding to a different, unseen, story.
+We show on simulated data how our model is able to detect sparse \VAR structure across hidden switching regimes as well as estimate contemporaneous dependencies and conduct model selection between the simpler \HMM and the more flexible \HSMM model.
+Applied to the gesture phase data, unsupervised learning appears to perform well for resting and active state classification, showing potential to address some of the `disagreements between experts' and dwell times in these states appear better modelled by a negative binomial distribution than a geometric distribution, achieving better model fit and state classification.
+Further, our model also estimated interpretable \VAR structures with differing levels of sparsity across the states and successfully characterises and predicts a new video, corresponding to a different, unseen, story.

 The rest of the paper is organised as follows: Section \ref{seq:model} introduces our \VAR HSMM model, the $l_1$-ball prior utilized to impose sparsity on the temporal connections and our strategy for posterior inference.
 Section \ref{Sec:Simulations} contains our simulation study, including comparisons of the selection performance of local and non-local priors.
 Lastly, Section \ref{Sec:GesturePhase} presents our application to the gesture phase data and Section \ref{sec:summary_discussion} concludes the paper with a discussion.
-The \stan{} files (and \texttt{R} utilities) that were used to implement our analysis are available at \url{https://github.com/Beniamino92/sparseVARHSMM} (to be made public upon acceptance).
+The \stan{} files (and \texttt{R} utilities) that were used to implement our analysis are available at \url{https://github.com/Beniamino92/sparseVARHSMM}.
 We use the probabilistic programming framework associated with \stan{}, which facilitates extensions of the code to similar applications.